sahassan012/ui-health/README.md

 # ui-health

-1. Run '''pip install -r requirements.txt in your shell.'''
+1. Run ''pip install -r requirements.txt in your shell.''